Bayer announces five-point plan to effectively address potential future Roundup™ claims - News Break

 Bayer announces five-point plan to effectively address potential future Roundup™ claims

-LEVERKUSEN–(BUSINESS WIRE)–May 27, 2021–Bayer announced today a series of actions it plans to implement following the denial of the motion to preliminarily approve the Roundup™ class settlement agreement, designed to address potential future litigation, by Judge Vince Chhabria of the U.S. District Court for the Northern District of California.
-The new package of measures, which combine a number of legal and commercial actions, is designed to help the company achieve a level of risk mitigation that is comparable to the previously proposed national class solution.ruralradio.com
+Leverkusen, May 27, 2021 – Bayer announced today a series of actions it plans to implement following the denial of the motion to preliminarily approve the Roundup™ class settlement agreement, designed to address potential future litigation, by Judge Vince Chhabria of the U.S. District Court for the Northern District of California.
+The new package of measures, which combine a number of legal and commercial actions, is designed to help the company achieve a level of risk mitigation that is comparable to the previously proposed national class solution.media.bayer.com